 This table records all of the soil map units of a soil survey area that are represented as one or more polygons.
 This table is not like other tabular data tables that are delivered as ASCII delimited files.
 How the information is delivered depends on the spatial format that was requested at the time the corresponding soil survey area was exported.
 Spatial information is typically delivered in GIS vendor specific format, and more than one output file may be produced when the information for this spatial entity is exported.
-Consequently, no spatially oriented columns are shown, because the name and number of columns necessary to portacy spatial characteristics vary depending on spatial format.
+Consequently, no spatially oriented columns are shown, because the name and number of columns necessary to portay spatial entacteristics vary depending on spatial format.

-This table is documented in order to show attributes that will always be available when working with the corresponding spatial entity, in a GIS.
-These attributes have two purposes.
-One purpose is to identify each instance of the corresponding tabular entity.
+This table is documented in order to show attributes that will always be available when working with the corresponding spatial entity.
+The other purpose is to identify each instance of the corresponding tabular entity.
 The tabular entity corresponding to a map unit polygon is represented by a record in the Map Unit table.